kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 ## Reselect library

 - install: `yarn add reselect`
-- Memoize the reducer, do if some selector get fired the memoized selector will be only run when the current reducer changed.
+- Memoize the reducer, if some selector get fired the memoized selector will be only run when the current reducer changed.

 ```js
 import { createSelector } from 'reselect';